Markets rely on consumers actively participating by choosing between different products and services according to their preferences.

-CPRC will focus research on initiatives which better support consumer decision-making processes through:
+CPRC is building on this research, exploring initiatives which better support consumer decision-making processes through:

 October 19, 2018Energy literacy – community education and outreach